KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/README.md

 HTTP API implementation of the Chewbacca Cognito CLI auth-flow lab.<br>
 View the REST version [here](../REST/README.md) if you prefer that implementation.<br><br>

 This version uses API Gateway **HTTP API** routes with a built-in JWT authorizer.
-The Cognito CLI flow is the same as the REST version: Chewbacca signs in through Cognito CLI commands, completes MFA, exports an access token, and uses it to reach protected Jedi and Sith Lambda routes.
+Build the infrastructure in the AWS Console, then use the CLI for the Cognito challenge flow, token export, and protected route tests.

 > [!IMPORTANT]
 > This folder documents the HTTP API implementation.
 Keep its API ID, stage, routes, and cleanup variables separate from the REST implementation.